Stage 1: Self-Discovery | Clarity Compass

 Step 7: Decide and record

-When you are ready (and only when you are ready), write your decision and the reason behind it.
+When you're ready (and ONLY then), write your decision and the reason behind it.
 This becomes a record you can return to if doubt creeps back later.

 Step 8: Write your clarity snapshot